St. Joe Company: Bay County

 The company had also offered to donate about 40,000 acres (160 km2) for preservation.
 The project attracted quite a bit of opposition, including taxpayer and environmental groups who pointed out that the current airport was operating at only half its capacity—with 12 outbound flights a day— and argues that the new facility would primarily benefit one developer, at taxpayer expense.
 The new airport was approved and construction began in 2009 on 4000 acre donated by St. Joe.
 During construction even light rainfalls created mudslides that washed sediment into the surrounding wetlands with a decline in water quality as a result.
 By May 2009 the project had already accumulated almost $400,000 in fines for 72 water quality violations and filling in wetlands without a permit.
-Separately, Phoenix Construction Services, which built the airport for St. Joe, had already been fined in the past for filling in wetlands or allowing unfiltered runoff to flow into waterways, in violation of environmental permits; the fines brought their total to almost $2 million in environmental fines.
+Separately, Phoenix Construction Services, which built the airport, had already been fined in the past for filling in wetlands or allowing unfiltered runoff to flow into waterways, in violation of environmental permits; the fines brought their total to almost $2 million in environmental fines.
 The Northwest Florida Beaches International Airport opened on May 23, 2010, northwest of Panama City.

 Since completion, the new airport has seen much heavier use than the old one.
 For example, in the year ending June 26, 2012, the airport had 47,604 aircraft operations, average 130 per day: 47% general aviation, 23% military, 16% airline, and 15% air taxi.
 110 aircraft were then based at this airport: 78% single-engine, 14% multi-engine, and 8% jet.

-In February 2020, the company announced its plans to build an outdoor lifestyle town center in Watersound, FL.
+In 2021 ECP set a new record for passenger numbers, reporting 1,598,492 total passengers for the year.
+In its last full year of operation, the old Panama City airport (PFN) saw just 313,000 passengers.